B1llySh1/DataAnalyeTool/README.md

 ```
 Analyzing each features
 100%|██████████| 16/16 [00:03<00:00,  4.45it/s]
 None of the preprocess works for this column: Gender.
-Consier removing it or examine it
+Consider removing it or examine it
 Trying scaler on column: NCP
 This preprocess has influence: -1.8044515586956855e-05
-Preprocess dones't work
+Preprocess does't work
 None of the preprocess works for this column: NCP.
-Consier removing it or examine it
+Consider removing it or examine it
 Trying scaler on column: CAEC
 This preprocess has influence: 0.000987806708002581
 Performance Improved, saved this preprocess
 None of the preprocess works for this column: CAEC.
-Consier removing it or examine it
+Consider removing it or examine it
 Trying scaler on column: SCC
 This preprocess has influence: -0.0004951958705641246
-Preprocess dones't work
+Preprocess does't work
 None of the preprocess works for this column: SCC.
-Consier removing it or examine it
+Consider removing it or examine it
 Trying scaler on column: MTRANS
 This preprocess has influence: -0.0
-Preprocess dones't work
+Preprocess does't work
 None of the preprocess works for this column: MTRANS.
-Consier removing it or examine it
+Consider removing it or examine it
 Preprocess pipeline: [('scaler_CAEC', PowerTransformer(), ['CAEC'])]
 New score 1.0, with improvement 0.000987806708002581
 ```